hosford42/Chatty/README.md

 follow the conventions established elsewhere in the Chatty code base.
-For the sake of clarity, please note that by submitting a pull request, you agree, as per standard practice (and also the [GitHub terms of service]) to make your code available under the [license] governing this project.
+For the sake of clarity, please note that by submitting a pull request, you agree, as per standard practice (and also the [GitHub terms of service]) to make your code available under the same [license] that governs this project.

 [chatty/sessions]: https://github.com/hosford42/Chatty/tree/master/chatty/sessions